mariebtreschow/bigquery-runner/README.md

 # BigQuery runner
 Run a query from the command line to BigQuery that writes the output to a CSV file.
+You need to have Python 3 along with pip, the python package installer installed.

 How to use the query runner: